sous-chefs/rvm/README.md

-returns     |The return value of the command (may be an array of accepted values) - this resource raises an exception if the return value(s) do not match. |`0` timeout     |How many seconds to let the command run before timing out. |`nil` user        |A user name or user ID that we should change to before running this command. |`nil` umask       |Umask for files created by the command. |`nil`
+returns     |The return value of the command (may be an array of accepted values) - this resource raises an exception if the return value(s) do not match. |`0` timeout     |How many seconds to let the command run before timing out. |`nil` user        |A user name or user ID that we should change to before running this command. |`nil` user        |A users's isolated RVM installation on which to apply an action.
+The default value of `nil` denotes a system-wide RVM installation is being targeted. **Note:** if specified, the user must already exist. |`nil` umask       |Umask for files created by the command. |`nil`

 ### Examples